New Egypt, New Jersey: Geography

+Author Henry Charlton Beck gave Timmins Mill the distinction of the approximate geographical center of New Jersey.
+Upon reading the estimate by Beck, a Christmas tree farmer used their own methods to approximate the geographic center of New Jersey to be on their farm.
+They have since placed a marker on the location they determined as the geographic center of New Jersey (Coordinates 40° 05’02” N Latitude 74° 32’ 01” W longitude).
+The marker is on their farm located across the street from the New Egypt High School.

 Community

 The community has a volunteer fire station, a first aid station, and a police department.
+New Egypt is also home to the New Egypt Historical Society, a clay race track called the New Egypt Speedway, and the Plumsted Branch of the Ocean County Library system.

-New Egypt has a supermarket and several other small stores downtown.
-It is also home to seven churches: Assumption Roman Catholic Church, Bible Baptist Church, Church of Christ, Church of the Nazarene, New Egypt United Methodist Church, Plumsted Presbyterian Church, and The Christian Fellowship Church of New Egypt.
+The town also includes several Christian religious centers, Assumption Roman Catholic Church, Bethel AME Church, Bible Baptist Church, Church of Christ, Iglesia Ni Cristo, Kingdom Hall of Jehovah's Witnesses, New Egypt United Methodist Church, Plumsted Presbyterian Church, the Christian Fellowship Church of New Egypt, and the Church of Jesus Christ of Latter-day Saints.
 Oakford Lake is located in the middle of the town.
 In the early 1900s the location thrived as a tourist and vacation attraction.

-New Egypt also has a recreation field which includes four baseball fields, a football field, two softball fields, and a basketball court and three small fields used for tee ball.
+New Egypt also has a recreation center which includes four baseball fields, a football field, two softball fields, and a basketball court and three small fields used for tee ball.

 McGuire Air Force Base is immediately south of New Egypt.